From Wide Triples to UCXBs: Multimessenger Signatures of Dynamically-formed Black Hole-White Dwarf Systems in the LISA Band: Results and discussion

 In this study, we specifically focus on the UCXB formation channel through isolated field triples.
 However, we note that other potential pathways, such as the mass transfer evolution of BH–MS binaries \citep[e.g.,][]{Qin_2023}, or dynamical formation through frequent interactions in globular clusters \citep[e.g.,][]{Ivanova_2010,Ivanova_2017}, may also contribute substantially to the Galactic UCXB population.

-While BH–UCXBs formed through different channels may appear observationally similar, such as circular, mass-transferring BH–WD binaries, those formed through the wide triple channel could potentially be differentiated by identifying a distant tertiary companion ($a_2\sim 500-15000$~au) using photometric and/or astrometric observations.
-Additionally, LISA may be able to detect highly eccentric BH–WD progenitors in the Milky Way before they begin mass transfer, presenting a promising opportunity to distinguish between these formation channels.
+While BH–UCXBs formed through different channels may appear observationally similar, as circular, mass-transferring BH–WD binaries, those formed through the wide triple channel could potentially be differentiated by identifying a distant tertiary companion ($a_2\sim 500-15000$~au) using photometric and/or astrometric observations.
+Additionally, LISA may be able to detect highly eccentric BH–WD progenitors in the Milky Way before they begin mass transfer, presenting a promising opportunity to distinguish between these formation channels. {We note that EKL is not the only mechanism that can drive eccentricity in BH–WD systems.
+For example, mass-loss-induced kicks \citep[][]{Hills1983,Kalogera_2000,Lu_2019,Shariat2023}, fly-by interactions \citep[][]{Michaely+20,Michaely+22}, and collisions \citep[][]{Ivanova2008} may also contribute.
+These alternative channels may produce different eccentricity distributions and, if a tertiary companion is observed, the inclination between inner and outer orbits may help to distinguish EKL-induced systems from those formed through other mechanisms. }

+{Notably, the inclusion of dynamical tides plays a crucial role in the formation of UCXBs.
+For example, when WD tides are neglected, a comparable fraction of BH–WD systems ($\sim 4.7\%$) can still undergo strong EKL oscillation and lose orbital energy in the simulation.
+However, instead of gradually shrinking their orbits and forming nearly-circular UCXBs, the majority ($>90\%$) of these systems reach the Roche limit at pericenter ($r_p \lesssim 10^{-4}$~au) while retaining very high eccentricities ($e > 0.9999$, see, e.g., \citet{Fragione_2020} for a similar result).
+In other words, omitting WD tides can lead to unphysical outcomes, in which many systems behave as “direct plunge-in” mergers or highly eccentric tidal disruption events (TDEs), rather than stable mass transfer UCXBs. }

 Furthermore, previous studies have shown that compact binaries containing a WD can undergo significant tidal heating prior to merger.
 This process can brighten the WD, potentially trigger runaway fusion in its hydrogen envelope, and lead to a tidal nova \citep{Fuller2012tidalnovae,Fuller2013MNRAS,Vick2017}.
 In our simulations, we have a similar effect in UCXB progenitor systems: when the orbital eccentricity is significant and the WD has not yet synchronized its spin, the tidal heating rate can reach up to $\sim10^{34}$–$10^{36}$erg~s$^{-1}$.
 In other words, during the dynamical evolution of triple BH–WD systems, tidal dissipation may heat the hydrogen layer of the WD and ignite it before the orbit evolves into the UCXB phase, which could yield observable signatures.
 For simplicity, we neglect the effect of tidal heating on the internal structure of the WD and adopt a fixed-temperature WD model when computing the tidal torque.
 However, we note that heating the WD may reduce the dimensionless tidal torque, thereby further suppressing the overall tidal dissipation after the highly-eccentric formation stage \citep[see, e.g.,][]{Fuller2012tidalnovae,Fuller2013MNRAS}.
 Conversely, highly eccentric WD binaries may also undergo chaotic tides, where repeated pericenter passages stochastically excite large-amplitude stellar oscillations before significant damping, enhancing tidal heating and orbital decay \citep[e.g., ][]{Vick2017,lau2025}.
 Future work may improve this model by incorporating thermal feedback and chaotic tides into the WD evolution.